loft-demos/ce-demo-stacks-argocd/README.md

 Optional, for the Gateway API exposure described below: Gateway API installed on the **control plane cluster** with a controller and a Gateway to share, plus one health-check override on your Argo CD.
-Nothing extra is needed inside the tenant cluster — vCluster installs the Gateway API CRDs there itself.
+Nothing extra is needed inside the tenant cluster as vCluster installs the Gateway API CRDs there itself.

 ## Quick start